 (f) Contractor self-assessment.
-Following each evaluation period, the Contractor shall submit a self-assessment within 45 calendar days after the end of the period.
+Following each evaluation period, the Contractor may submit a self-assessment within 45 calendar days after the end of the period.
 This self-assessment shall address both the strengths and weaknesses of the Contractor's performance during the evaluation period.
 Where deficiencies in performance are noted, the Contractor shall describe the actions planned or taken to correct such deficiencies and avoid their recurrence.
 The DOE Operations/Field Office Manager, or designee, will review the Contractor's self-assessment, if submitted, as part of its independent evaluation of the contractor's management during the period.
 A self-assessment, in and of itself may not be the only basis for the award fee determination.

-CLAUSE I.113 - DEAR 970.5215-3 CONDITIONAL PAYMENT OF FEE, PROFIT, AND OTHER INCENTIVES - FACILITY MANAGEMENT CONTRACTS (JAN 2004) (ALTERNATE I) (JAN 2004)
+CLAUSE I.113 - DEAR 970.5215-3 CONDITIONAL PAYMENT OF FEE, PROFIT, AND OTHER INCENTIVES - FACILITY MANAGEMENT CONTRACTS (AUG 2009)